 - Preheat the oven to 350*F (177*C).
 Line a baking sheet with parchment paper and lightly brush with coconut oil.

-- In a large bowl, combine the oat flour, whole oats, baking soda, baking powder, cinnamon and salt.
+- In a large bowl, combine the oat flour, whole oats, baking soda, cinnamon and salt.
 Add the remaining ingredients, except the chocolate, and mix well.
 Once the coconut oil is well combined, add the chocolate.

 - Using clean hands, form 1-inch (25-mm) balls and place on baking sheet.
 Once you have finished using all the dough, use a fork and lightly press down on each cookie.